When I Look to the Sky

-"When I Look to the Sky" is a song by American rock band Train, released as the second single from their third studio album My Private Nation (2003).
-The song was featured in the trailer for the 2004 film Jersey Girl.
+"When I Look to the Sky" is a song by American rock band Train, released as the second single from their third studio album, My Private Nation (2003), on August 25, 2003.
+The song reached number nine on the US Billboard Adult Top 40 chart and number 74 on the Billboard Hot 100.
+It also charted in New Zealand, peaking at number 37 on the RIANZ Singles Chart.

 Music video

 The music video portrays a relationship between the lead singer, Pat Monahan and his lover, Kiana Bessa.